Retirement

 Too-Good-to-Be-True Solutions Are Usually Problems

-It’s tempting to look into a savings or investment solution that claims to be bulletproof.
+It’s tempting to look into a savings solution that claims to be bulletproof.
 With so much uncertainty in today’s markets — and the relatively recent panic during 2008 and 2009 — someone saving for retirement would be foolish not to want financial stability.
-No investing solution can offer a 100 percent guarantee, though, and higher returns are usually related to bigger risks.
+No solution can offer a 100 percent guarantee, though, and higher returns are usually related to bigger risks.
 Don’t buy into claims that your small investment will double quickly in some wild scheme, and always do your research before you hand over your money.

 • Evidence of historic performance, including financial reports.